 Remember you are not alone and that it's not your fault.
 Recognize that healing from sexual violence takes time.
 Give yourself the time you need.
 Know that it's never too late to call or seek help.
 Please visit the link above for important information about survivor support.

-Consider seeking support from a counselor or advocate
+Consider seeking support from a counselor and/or advocate

 If you have experienced sexual violence you can come to the Georgia Tech Counseling Center and meet with a Counselor immediately.
-Survivors need only discreetly identify the nature of their crisis to front desk staff to expedite meeting with a Triage Counselor as soon as possible.
+Survivors are encouraged to discreetly identify the nature of their crisis to front desk staff in order to expedite meeting with a Triage Counselor as soon as possible.
 Survivors are provided with follow-up consultations while determining how they want to proceed with their recovery.

 Journey in Healing is a therapeutic support group run in the Georgia Tech Counseling Center open to female-identified Georgia Tech undergraduate and graduate students who have been victims of sexual assault or relationship violence during their teen/adult years.
 This group offers support, psychoeducation, and collective empowerment.
 Weekly topics are chosen by the participants and related to the reestablishment of safety, recovery, healing, coping, and self-care.
 The focus of the group is to provide safety, connection, education, support, and model relationship building.
 The group runs on Thursday afternoons from 3:00 – 4:30 PM.
 Please contact Drew Adelman at email@example.com for more information.